aravindcz/messaging-app-be/README.md

 }
 ```

+## Prerequisites

+### Docker and Docker Compose

 ## Setup Instructions

 ### 1️⃣ Run Services with Docker Compose
-Ensure `docker-compose.yml` is correctly set up and then run:
+Clone the repository and ensure `docker-compose.yml` is correctly set up and then run:
 ```sh
 docker-compose up --build
 ```